 How I'm marrying my passion for cooking with my medical training through Culinary Medicine?

-How I passed the Certification for Professionals in Healthcare Quality after four years of being a stay-at-home mom?
+How I passed the Certification for Professionals in Healthcare Quality without formal training and after four years of being a stay-at-home mom?

 My accomplishments in a developing country in Asia perhaps is more interesting.